 - Video of panel discussion to launch the article, at the Council on Foreign Relations – click here.

-- My latest article on the resource curse has now been published in International Studies Quarterly.
+- My latest article on the resource curse was recently published in International Studies Quarterly.

 I studied philosophy, politics and economics at Otago University.
 After completing my masters and doctoral studies at the London School of Economics and Political Science I started working at the department of political science at Bilkent University.
 In 2003 I moved to the newly created Department of Philosophy at Bilkent, where I became chair in 2015.

-My research interests are varied, ranging from theoretical work in normative political philosophy to empirical work in comparative politics.
+My research interests are varied, ranging from theoretical work in normative political philosophy to empirical work in comparative politics and health.
 At the moment most of my research time is devoted to a long-term project on the impact of political institutions on population health.
-This has an important bearing on the question of whether democracy can be justified because of the outcomes that it produces.

 CV available on request.